WOMEN SPELL OUT EXACTLY WHAT THEY WANT IN THE WORKPLACE

 WORK180 is a jobs site with a difference.
 The only employers advertising on our site have been pre-screened to ensure they support gender equality in the workplace.
 Those who don’t meet the WORK180 criteria are assisted to improve.

-Since launching WORK180 two years ago, we’ve seen a lot of positive change, yet it’s time to take things up a notch.
+Since launching WORK180, we’ve seen a lot of positive change, yet it’s time to take things up a notch.

 First, we asked women what they looked for in an ideal employer and aligned these expectations to our criteria process.
 The next step was to communicate the results to our employers and give them the opportunity to improve themselves internally in response to women’s expectations.